chrisparisi/repledge/README.md

 It uses React for the front end with Sass for styling, and Redux Toolkit for state management.

 Backend uses NodeJS and Express, and the Plaid API is used to allow a user to link their bank account.
+Once the users bank account is linked, the Repledge backend filters transactions and sends the client the filtered data with a donation amount suggestion.

 The biggest learning takeaway here was learning how Plaid API worked, and how their Link component communicates with the backend and client.